magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-2251-->

 *  You can now set a Vimeo video to run in the background in a `banner` element when CSP is set to `restrict mode`.
-Previously, Magento threw this JavaScript error when you tried to save the element: `Refused to connect to 'https://vimeo.com/api/v2/video/76979871.json&#39; because it violates the following Content Security Policy directive`.
+Previously, {{ site.data.var.ee }} threw this JavaScript error when you tried to save the element: `Refused to connect to 'https://vimeo.com/api/v2/video/76979871.json&#39; because it violates the following Content Security Policy directive`.

 ### Web API framework